 Outstanding research support with nearly a million biographical entries spanning history and geography.
 A curriculum-aligned resource with media-rich content updated daily.

 (PreK - 3) Fun pairs of classic video storybooks and nonfiction eBooks for kids and families.

 A database which step-by-step guides you to discover your interests, choose a career, prepare a resume, search job openings and more.

-Provides exclusive photographs, diagnostics designed by instructors, step-by-step repair procedures, Original Equipment Manufacturer (OEM) maintenance schedules, wiring diagrams, recalls and Technical Service Bulletins (TSBs) for automobiles and light trucks in one easy-to-use web site.
+Car repair info you can get at home!
+Chilton's provides exclusive photographs, diagnostics, step-by-step repair procedures, Original Equipment Manufacturer (OEM) maintenance schedules, wiring diagrams, recalls and Technical Service Bulletins (TSBs) for automobiles and light trucks in one easy-to-use web site.